Ramathipadi I: Aftermath

 After his assassination, Chan's three sons took refuge in Siam.
 The following years were marked by almost unceasing conflict as court politics were factionalized between those linked to Ayutthaya and those who were pro-Vietnamese, while hopes of stability were further undermined by another Nguyen invasion in 1673.

 Politics

 The growing influence of Vietnam on Cambodia

 During the reign of Ramathipadi I, the Vietnamese influence grew even greater over the political life of Cambodia and became another factor of instability.
 Nguyễn Phúc Ngọc Vạn, a consort of his father, who had supported his ascension to the throne at an early stage, preserved her position as "queen mother" with her own palace and court.
 She continued to deflect tentative Khmer efforts to regain Prei Nokor, and Kampong Krabei.
 She also protected the two surviving sons of Barom Reachea, Ang So and Ang Tan.
 Vietnamese merchants became more active in Cambodia at this time, particularly buying rice needed to supply the heavily militarized population among the walls on their northern frontier.

+War with the Dutch

+Sultan Ibrahim "launched what would become a 10-year war on Duch East Indies Company trading interests in Cambodia".
+Having drawn support from the Portuguese for his palace coup, King Ramadhipati was even less inclined than his predecessors to favor the Dutch over the Portuguese in matters of trade.
+This greatly annoyed the representative of the Duch East Indies Company, Pieter van Regemortes, who persisted in his attempts to dissuade the new king from his anti-Dutch stance, with the inevitable result that relations between the two men deteriorated.
+In November 1642, the new king threatened Van Regemortes to have him “trampled to death by elephants", encouraging the latter to find refuge in Batavia.
+In fear for his life, Van Regemortes fled to Batavia.
+In November 27, 1643, after Van Regemortes had returned to Cambodia with the title of Ambassador of the Company, he required compensation for the loss incurred.
+Offended by his arrogant tone, the King had him and 36 of his men assassinated on their way to the Palace.
+In retaliation, the Company sent a fleet of 432 men on 5 ships which arrived on the Mekong on June 3, 1644.